influxdata/telegraf/plugins/serializers/customjson/README.md

 ## Using with the File output

-An example configuration of a file based output with default unitary metric format:
+Example of "output.file" Telegraf configuration with default customjson format:

 ```toml
  # Send telegraf metrics to file(s)